Anupriya Patel: Career

 Patel has been president of Apna Dal since the death of her father in October 2009.
 In 2012, she was elected as the member of Uttar Pradesh Legislative Assembly election for the Rohaniya constituency in Varanasi.

-In the 2014 general election, Patel's party campaigned in alliance with the Bharatiya Janata Party, led by Narendra Modi.
+In the2024 general election, Patel's party campaigned in alliance with the Bharatiya Janata Party, led by Narendra Modi.
 She was elected as Member of Parliament from Mirzapur constituency.
 After the election, there were rumours that the two parties would merge but Patel rejected overtures intended to result in that.